Pricing ASICs for Cryptocurrency Mining: Theoretical Results

-\paragraph{Pricing a Single Immediate Mining Opportunity} Owning an ASIC gives the owner an option to activate it for each of the mining opportunities available during its lifetime; thus an ASIC's value is exactly the sum of the values of all these opportunities.
-Therefore, by pricing a single opportunity we can price an ASIC.
+An \gls{ASIC} gives its owner an option to activate it for each of the mining opportunities available during its lifetime, so an \gls{ASIC}'s value is exactly the sum of the values of all these opportunities, and by pricing a single opportunity we can price an \gls{ASIC}.